|June 01, 2019 - July 31, 2019||4 weeks|

-My wife and I (retired teachers) are hoping to do a home exchange with someone in England or central Europe the summer of 2019.
+My wife and I (retired teachers) are hoping to do a home exchange with someone in New York City, U.S., England or central Europe the summer of 2019.
 We’re eager to see more of the world and we’re ready to share our home with someone who is hoping to experience some of Alaska.
 All offers for exchange will be considered.

 We have a two bedroom, natural scribe-fit log home (built in 1988 and having all the modern amenities) in the hills overlooking Fairbanks, Alaska.
 Our home sits on a fairly secluded two acres, surrounded by birch and aspen trees in a quiet neighborhood - the neighbors are mostly hidden by the surrounding forest.
 The deck on the south side of our home has no neighbors visible in the summer, but does have a view of the historic small city of Fairbanks below.
 Fairbanks, with its international airport, is in the center of Alaska and is just a quick seven mile drive away.
 You will have use of our 2011 RAV4 Toyota for transportation whether for a three hour drive to Denali Park or a day's drive to Anchorage.
 Also available are two new, comfortable bikes for your use exploring Fairbanks trails or on your trips out of town.